pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 Worried about UFO sightings?
 It is possible to query the models for descriptions of images.
 If there have been similar sightings before, then one might get a good enough description that might relieve them of worries.

 Evaluation of descriptions is possible.
-A simple way is to generated many descriptions and score them based on ratio of information present to required information.
+A simple way is to generate many descriptions and score them based on ratio of information present to required information.

 ##### Generation